fluidd-core/FluiddPI/src/README.md

-Build FluiddPI From within FluiddPI / OctoPi / Raspbian / Debian / Ubuntu
-FluiddPI can be built from Debian, Ubuntu, Raspbian, OctoPi, or even FluiddPI.
+Build FluiddPI From within FluiddPI / OctoPi / Raspberry Pi OS / Debian / Ubuntu FluiddPI can be built from Debian, Ubuntu, Raspberry Pi OS, OctoPi, or even FluiddPI.
 Build requires about 5 GB of free space available.
 You can build it by issuing the following commands:

 sudo apt-get install gawk util-linux qemu-user-static git p7zip-full python3